Legacy System Modernization: How to Transform the Enterprise for Digital Future

 For example, the resource lists a number of successful cases of processes reengineering.
 Namely, a financial services provider implemented a biometrics solution based on voice recognition.
 The company was able to eliminate a four-step authentication process by using customers’ voices as passwords.
 This resulted in 50 percent more efficient call routing, the improvement achieved largely due to the use of advanced technology.

-Despite the problems and risks related to the outdated software, a majority of the companies surveyed by the University of Surrey are still lacking legacy-modernization initiatives.
-The research shows that most of them would only consider reengineering the current solution in case of an emergency, such as a complete system outage.
+Despite the problems and risks related to the outdated software, a majority of the companies are still lacking legacy-modernization initiatives.
+Most of them would only consider reengineering the current solution in case of an emergency, such as a complete system outage.
+The research by Logicalis shows that only 5 percent of CIOs see their organizations as “digital innovators.”

 To bridge the gap between the current offerings and customer expectations, companies need to rethink their business models, making them digital-ready.
 Yet, the legacy software is only one aspect of the problem.
 Sometimes, a far bigger issue is the mindset that comes with it.
 That is why proving a business case for software modernization is the first challenge to be faced by the initiating party.